g-l-mansell/RcppRidge/README.md

 # RcppRidge Package
-This package was developed for group project (Bristol Compass CDT), to perform Bayesian penalised ridge regression using Rcpp and parallel programming techniques.
+This package was developed for a group project (Bristol Compass CDT), to perform Bayesian ridge regression using Rcpp and parallel programming.
 The package is demonstrated on an electricity demand dataset.

 ### Development